Safe Surf Lab

 Pros

-• Flexible choice of 5 major cloud providers (AWS, Google Cloud, DigitalOcean, etc.)
+• Flexible choice of underlying cloud providers (AWS, GCP, DigitalOcean, etc.)

 Cons

-• Steeper learning curve than basic shared hosting or niche platforms
+• Steeper learning curve than cPanel for beginners

 • No email hosting included by default